muarshad01/DeepSeek/Notes/lecture11_notes.md

 1. MHA (ALL heads are different) - Complete diversity!
 2. GQA
-3. MQA (ALL heads are same) - Least diversity!
+3. MQA (ALL heads are same) - Least diversity - performance degradation!

 * GQA: Instead of all attention heads kaving same K-V matrices, what if we create groups of attention heads.